 Since 1995 the Friends' Australiana Publications sub-committee has produced over thirty high quality titles, including reproductions of important Australian works that help chart our history.

 Elegantly produced and highly collectible, these superbly illustrated hard-cover limited editions make our history available to local, national and international audiences.
-Paperback and audio versions of some titles are also available, and Friends, of course, get advance notice of each title's publication, as well as a discount.
+Paperback versions of some titles are also available, and Friends, of course, get advance notice of each title's publication, as well as a discount.

 Stephen Bowers creates a fore-edge painting on a copy of Narrative of a Survey of the Inter-tropical and Western Coasts of Australia, Philip Parker King.
 Photography: Grant Hancock.

 Adelaide:Queen City of the South is a book that demanded resurrection.
 First published in 1907 this charming glimpse of an Edwardian metropolis reveals a city with much to be proud of architecturally, socially and economically after a mere 70 years of settlement.
 The main pleasure is visual with over 400 photographs of major public buildings, churches, and parks and gardens, alongside advertisements for wine, soap, furniture, leather goods, biscuits, glass, timber mills and motor works.
 The book is a delight to explore because it reminds the reader of Adelaide’s elegant form and a rich history of manufacturing which has sadly declined only in recent years.
-With an introduction by Bernard Whimpress.
+With an introduction by Dr Bernard Whimpress.

 Paperback edition - Members $40, Non-Members $45 Deluxe edition - Members $85, Non-Members $99